Work without a work permit

 If your job is not on the list (another job) You need a work permit.

-How Long Can I stay in Canada without a work permit?
+How long can I stay in Canada without a work permit?

-You Can stay in Canada with a visitor visa status for up to 6 months.
+You can stay in Canada with a visitor visa status for up to 6 months.
 And the officer will decide if you need to stay more or less, Also, they will insert a date on your passport in which your status will expire and you will have to leave Canada.